 The format of an interview varies from subject to subject.
 If you are applying for an Arts subject, you should be prepared to talk about your reading outside the school syllabus and to put forward your own views and be able to defend them.
 If you are a scientist, engineer or mathematician, you will be asked to work through a number of problems which are not entirely standard in type.
 We are less interested in your conclusions than the methods you use to reach them.
-The interview is likely to focus on your subject rather than your interests outside school which are usually well covered in the personal statement and school report.
-Further details about the format of interviews in particular disciplines are available on our subject notes pages:
+The interviews are academically focused, and we don’t set traps or ask trick questions to catch you out.

 Financial support for interview travel costs